msdundar/msdundar.github.io/content/posts/symmetric-and-asymmetric-encryption/index.md

 ### Asymmetric Encryption (Public Key Cryptography)

-- Asymmetric encryption is also known as _Public Key Cryptograhy_.
+- Asymmetric encryption is also known as _Public Key Cryptography_.
 - In asymmetric encryption, two different keys (public key and private key) are used for encryption and decryption.
 - As the name suggests, the public key can be distributed publicly over the wire.
 However,  the private key must be protected.